Remembering Anthony Bourdain

 This morning, I woke up to the news of Anthony Bourdain's suicide with disbelief.
 How is it that we've lost two incredibly influential figures in under a week?

 Today, we lost a cultural ambassador.

 With his work abroad, he forged connections with people across the globe through a common language: food.
-During my Freshman year at USC, I wrote a paper about the importance of food in establishing globalization, and I'm not ashamed to say that I watched countless episodes of Parts Unknown in my research.
-Through his work, Bourdain demystified foreign cuisine, eating delicacies such as fish heads that might seem alien to some but came from the hearts of the people he met.
-Rather than approaching these foods with scrutiny or condescension, Bourdain treated the cultures and the people he visited with utmost respect -- the key to an equal cultural exchange.
+I wrote a paper about the role food plays in developing globalization during my Freshman year at USC, and I'm not ashamed to say that I watched countless episodes of Parts Unknown in my research.
+Through his work, Bourdain demystified foreign cuisine, eating delicacies like fish heads that might seem alien to some but came from the hearts of the people he met.
+Rather than approaching them with scrutiny or condescension, Bourdain treated the cultures and the people he visited with utmost respect -- the key to an equal cultural exchange.

 With these two losses, we must realize that mental illness is not something to be taken lightly.
 We tend to brush off depression and tell people to "lighten up," not realizing that it is a serious disease to be treated like any other injury.

 If you or a friend are struggling with depression, I will reiterate: do not hesitate to reach out to a loved one.
 There are people who will listen, people who care about you and are willing to help.
 Your life is worth much more than you may realize.

 [If you are having thoughts of suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK) or go to SpeakingOfSuicide.com/resources for a list of additional resources.
 Here’s what you can do when a loved one is severely depressed.]